You are here

-The purpose of this article is to make you known the different versions of quantity theory of money along with underlying assumptions and flaws.
+The purpose of this article is to make you know the different versions of the quantity theory of money along with underlying assumptions and flaws.
 Italian economist Davanzatti developed the quantity theory of money, and American economist Irving Fisher popularized it after his influential book “The Purchasing Power of Money” in 1911.

 Statement of Theory